 “Our intention,” Emerson said, “is to capture the essence of the American Revolution, the ‘radical change in the principles, opinions, sentiments, and affections of the people’ described by John Adams in 1818 as ‘the real American Revolution,’ and its importance for the world.”

-The plan for the American Revolution Museum at Yorktown, allowing for the Yorktown Victory Center to remain in operation throughout construction, includes a new 80,000-square-foot facility to house exhibit space, classrooms, visitor services and support functions; reconstruction and enhancement of the living-history Continental Army encampment and Revolution-era farm; outdoor event space; and new parking areas.
-Westlake Reed Leskosky of Cleveland, Ohio, and Washington, D.C., with Hopke & Associates of Williamsburg as associate architect, developed the architectural design for the site and new building.
+The plan for the American Revolution Museum at Yorktown, allowing for the Yorktown Victory Center to remain in operation throughout construction, includes a new 80,000-square-foot facility housing exhibit space, classrooms, visitor services and support functions; reconstruction and enhancement of the living-history Continental Army encampment and Revolution-era farm; outdoor event space; and new parking areas.
+Westlake Reed Leskosky of Cleveland, Ohio, and Washington, D.C., developed the architectural design for the site and new building.

-A new film in the museum theater, produced by Cortina Productions of McLean, Va., will introduce visitors to the world of Revolutionary America and prepare them for the new galleries and outdoor living-history areas.
+A new film to be shown in the museum theater, “Liberty Fever,” produced by Cortina Productions of McLean, Va., will introduce visitors to the world of Revolutionary America.
 Cortina also is producing media components for the galleries.